vivarium-collective/vivarium-core/doc/guides/processes.rst

 State Format
 ------------

-The ``next_update`` method MUST accept the model state as a dictionary of the same form as the :ref:`ports schema dictionary
+The ``next_update`` method MUST accept the simulation state as a dictionary of the same form as the :ref:`ports schema dictionary
 <constructor-ports-schema>`, but with the dictionary of schema keys
 replaced with the current (i.e. pre-update) value of the variable.

-.. note:: In the code, you may see the model state referred to as
-    ``states``.
-This is left over from when stores were called states, and so the model state was a collection of these states.
+.. note:: In the code, you may see the simulation state referred to as ``states``.
+This is left over from when stores were called states, and so the simulation state was a collection of these states.
 As you may already notice, this naming was confusing, which is why we now use the name "stores."

 Because of :term:`masking`, each port will contain only the variables specified in the :ref:`ports schema <constructor-ports-schema>`, even if the linked store contains more variables.

 ..
-WARNING:: The ``next_update`` method MUST NOT modify the states it is
-    passed in any way.
-The state's variables are not copied before they are passed to ``next_update``, so changes to any objects in the state will affect the model state before the update is applied.
+WARNING:: The ``next_update`` method MUST NOT modify the states it is passed in any way.
+The state's variables are not copied before they are passed to ``next_update``, so changes to any objects in the state will affect the simulation state before the update is applied.

 Update Format
 -------------

-``next_update`` MUST return a single dictionary, the update that describes how the modeled mechanism would change the model state over the specified time.
+``next_update`` MUST return a single dictionary, the update that describes how the modeled mechanism would change the simulation state over the specified time.
 The update dictionary MUST be of the same form as the :ref:`ports schema dictionary <constructor-ports-schema>`, though with the dictionaries of schema keys replaced with update values.
 Also, variables that do not need to be updated can be excluded.

 Example Next Update Method